-\textbf{Similarity of neural networks}\quad Conceptual views enable a direct comparison of NNs.
-One can employ the Gromov-Wasserstein distance~\cite{GW-dist}, as experimentally demonstrated in~\cref{sec:sim-exp}.
-We contrast our results with a baseline of model fidelity.
-We may note two important facts.
-First, our approach for similarity is comparable to the recent idea of relating neural networks to particular \emph{kernel spaces}~\cite{pmlr-v119-shankar20a,NEURIPS2019_0d1a9651}.
-This enables us to study how objects are \emph{hierarchically clustered} in such a space.
-We may stress that our notion does not consider how objects are mapped into this (kernel) space, but rather investigates the space itself.
-Second, the used GW distance is invariant with respect to permutations of the many-valued conceptual views.
+\textbf{Similarity of Neural Networks.} Conceptual views enable a direct comparison of NNs.
+We employ the Gromov-Wasserstein (GW) distance~\cite{GW-dist}, as experimentally demonstrated in~\cref{sec:sim-exp}.
+The GW distance solves an underlying optimization problem that seeks isometric mappings of the pseudo-metric spaces of two neural networks into a common third space, minimizing the deviation of object representations.
+In contrast to the Gromov-Hausdorff distance, the GW distance allows for matchings instead of one-to-one mappings between objects, making it computationally tractable.
+We note two important observations.
+First, our approach for similarity is related~\emph{kernel spaces}~\cite{pmlr-v119-shankar20a,NEURIPS2019_0d1a9651}, which enables studying how objects are \emph{hierarchically clustered} in such a space.
+Our notion, however, does not consider how objects are mapped into this space but rather investigates the space itself.
+Second, the GW distance is invariant with respect to permutations of the many-valued conceptual views.